 Any tire may fail as a result of an improperly repaired puncture, impact damage, improper inflation, overloading or other conditions resulting from use or misuse.
 Tire failures, such as a rapid air loss or a tread and belt detachment, may increase risk of injury or death and/or property damage.
-To reduce the risk of a tire failure, Nokian Tyres recommends you thoroughly read and follow the recommendations provided by your Nokian Tyre dealer, vehicle owner’s manual, tire placard information, and tire sidewall information regarding safety warnings, proper tire use and maintenance.
+To reduce the risk of a tire failure, Nokian Tyres recommends you thoroughly read and follow the recommendations provided by your Nokian Tyres dealer, vehicle owner’s manual, tire placard information, and tire sidewall information regarding safety warnings, proper tire use and maintenance.

 Controlling a vehicle when a tire failure occurs